pab-nguyen/pab-nguyen.github.io/index.md

 </figcaption>

 ### Overview
 I recently finished my MS in Finance and Data Analytics at Bentley University.
 I have experiences working in pharmaceuticals and asset management industries.
-My most recent employment is at Sunovion Pharmaceuticals, where I work as an intern in the Strategic Pricing and Reimbursement department.
+My most recent employment was at Sunovion Pharmaceuticals, where I worked as an intern in the Strategic Pricing and Reimbursement department.
 During this internship, I had the opportunity to build financial models to quantify policies impact on firms, scripted VBA macros to automate report processes, co-created an improved intern program with my colleagues.

 I am proficient in R and Python programming languages, data processing with SQL.
 I am familiar with a handful of libraries like ggplot, dplyr for R and matplotlib, pandas, numpy, seaborn for Python.
 I am proficient with writing SQL queries to extract data.
 Tableau is another of my trusted tool to deal with data visualization.